This page has links to helpful resources for:

 These online resource hubs gather together guides, videos, articles, and presentations on supported decision-making.

-- Website - Aotearoa Disability Law external (formally Auckland Disability Law) resources for supported decision-making
+- Supported Decision-Making by Aotearoa Disability Law external (formally Auckland Disability Law).

-- Website - My Rights: Supported Decision Making external by Western Australia's Individualised Services.
+- My Rights: Supported Decision-Making by Western Australia's Individualised Services. external

-- Website - National Resource Center for Supported Decision-Making (US) external
+- National Resource Center for Supported Decision-Making (US). external

-- Website - Council for Intellectual Disability (Australia) external - Resources on how to support people with intellectual disability to make decisions
+- Supported Decision-Making by Council for Intellectual Disability (Australia). external This website has resources on how to support people with intellectual disability to make decisions.

 Organisations that can help decision-makers